milan-stefanik/FlyHigh/README.md

 * User can filter posts by author (either through links in navigation bar or by clicking on post's author name).
 * User cannot register (in an attempt to open registration form, authenticated user is redirected to home page).
 * User cannot log in (in an attempt to open registration form, authenticated user is redirected to home page).
-* User can logout and thus become registerd but unauthenticated user.
+* User can logout and thus become registered but unauthenticated user.
 * User can update own user information and change own profile image.
 * User cannot update user information and change profile image of other users.
 * User cannot request password reset (in an attempt to do so, user would be redirected to home page).